willierushrush/willierushrush.github.io/_posts/2020-06-17-fatou_and_julia.md

 ### References

 <a name="fn1">1</a>: A. Beardon.
 Iteration of Rational Functions.
 Grad.
 Texts Math.
-132, Springer-Verlag, New York.
+132, Springer-Verlag, NY, 1984.
 <a name="fn2">2</a>: J. Milnor.
 Dynamics in one complex variable.
-Annals of Mathematics Studies, Vol 160.
-Princeton University Press, Princeton, NJ, third edition, 2006.
+Princeton University Press, third edition, 2006.

 ------